MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-accessibility/includes/3-exercise-create-sample-application.md

     dotnet run
     ```

 2. In your web browser, go to https://localhost:5001.
-You'll see the home page of our pizza restaurant's website.
+You'll see the home page of the pizza restaurant's website.
 This page might look OK at first glance, but it contains many issues that limit its accessibility.
-In the following units, we'll find and fix these issues.
+In the following units, you'll find and fix these issues.